Reinforcement Learning Policy Recommendation for Interbank Network Stability: Model

 with $h_t ^{j}\in (0, h_t ^{max})$ to be the borrower haircut, defined as the $j$'s leverage, $\lambda_t ^{j}$, with respect to the maximum one.
 Hence $h_t ^{j}=\frac{\lambda_t ^{j}}{\lambda_t ^{\max}}$, with $\lambda_t ^{j}=\frac{L_t^j}{E_t^j}$.
 By setting Eq. \ref{Eq:profit} equal to zero and rewriting it as a function of $r_t^{i,j}$, we get the interbank rate that guarantees zero expected profit:

-As the reader can verify, in line with the assumption of asymmetric information and costly state verification (see \cite{bernanke1999financial}), the lender applies an interest rate that increases with her own size (that is, her assets) and the financial vulnerability of the borrower (that is j's leverage).
+In line with the assumption of asymmetric information and costly state verification (see \cite{bernanke1999financial}), the lender applies an interest rate that increases with her size\footnote{The relationship between screening costs and the interest rate has been widely explored in the economic literature and often associated with the imperfect information paradigm (see \cite{10.2307/3989880}; \cite{10.2307/1821362}; \cite{hoff1990introduction})}.
+Following this interpretation, the explanation for the high interest rate lies in the problem of asymmetric information.
+Specifically, lenders having less information than borrowers about the latter's ability and willingness to repay a loan have to screen applicants and charge the cost of this operation to borrowers.
+However, it is infrequent to find evidence about the costs associated with screening and, more generally, about the effect of imperfect information on the behavior of credit market participants. (that is, her assets) and the financial vulnerability of the borrower (that is j's leverage).
 This last implication derives from the budget identity (see Eq. \ref{Eq:balancesheet}) from which we can derive that $A_t^{j}=\frac{L_t^{j}}{\lambda_t^{j}} + D_t^{j}$, where $\lambda_t^{j}=\frac{L_t^{j}}{E_t^{j}}$.
-In addition, the interest rate in Eq. \ref{Eq:interest} is not linearly related to the bank probability of surviving and capacity.
+In addition, the interest rate in Eq. \ref{Eq:interest} is not linearly related to the bank's survival probability and capacity.